aaryansingghh/Data-Analyst-Journey/SQL/SQL50_Notes.md

 * LIMIT 1 returns only the second highest salary.
 * The subquery returns NULL automatically if a second highest salary does not exist.

+## Problem 48: Group Sold Products By The Date

+Concepts:

+* GROUP BY
+* COUNT(DISTINCT)
+* GROUP_CONCAT()
+* DISTINCT
+* ORDER BY

+Query:

+Select sell_date,
+count(distinct product) as num_sold,
+group_concat(distinct product order by product separator ',') as products from Activities group by sell_date order by sell_date;

+Learning:

+* GROUP BY sell_date groups records by each selling date.
+* COUNT(DISTINCT product) counts unique products sold on each date.
+* GROUP_CONCAT() combines product names into a single comma-separated string.
+* DISTINCT removes duplicate product names.
+* ORDER BY product sorts product names alphabetically inside GROUP_CONCAT().
+* ORDER BY sell_date sorts the final result by date.